ilama2/Chefbot/README.md

               LANGCHAIN_API_KEY = your_langsmith_api_key
               LANGCHAIN_PROJECT = your_langsmith_project
   ## 4. Usage Guide:
 ### 1. Running the Application:
       ```bash
        cd chefbot
        streamlit run app.py

-###2.
-Using ChefBot
+### 2. Using ChefBot
   1. Process a YouTube Cooking Video:
        - Paste a YouTube URL into input field
        - Click "Process Video" to extract and process the transcript
        - Wait for confirmation that the video has been processed
   2. Ask Questions:
        - Type your question about the recipe
        - Click "Ask Question" to get a response
        - View the answer in the conversation history section
   3. General Cooking Questions:
        - You can ask general cooking questions without processing a video
   4. Example Questions:
             `How long should I cook the chicken?`,
             `What tools do I need for this recipe?`,
-            `What ingredients do I need for this recipe?`,
+            `What ingredients do I need for this recipe?`

-      5. Viewing Transcripts
+  6. Viewing Transcripts
        - Click on "View Transcript" to see the full transcript of the processed video